mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

   be deducted from your Additional Minutes quota immediately after your purchase of additional minutes.

+## Project Storage
+If you are using GitLab.com, each repository in a project is provided with 10GB of complimentary storage.
+When this limit is reached you will no longer be able to commit to the repository.

+### Purchasing Additional Storage

+You can find pricing for additional storage in the [GitLab Customers Portal](https://customers.gitlab.com/plans)

+To purchase additional storage for your group on GitLab.com:

+1. From your group, go to **{settings}** **Settings > Usage Quotas**.
+1. Ensure the **Storage** tab is selected.
+1. Select **Purchase more storage** and you will be directed to the Customers Portal.
+1. Ensure the the correct group is selected in the **namespace** dropdown.

 ## Customers portal

 GitLab provides a [customer portal](../index.md#customers-portal) where you can